maiapiechocki/FakeNewsClassifier/writeup.md

 Introduction:

-This model uses BERT to classify news articles into either fake or real news.
-TL is used to build this fake-news detection model upon the pre-trained model BERT.
+This model uses TL to build upon the pretrained model BERT to classify news articles into either fake or real news.

 1. Dataset & Preprocessing: